aaronjoseph/DataScienceNotes/Entropy, Cross-Entropy, Sparse_Cross_Entropy and KL Divergence.md

 Entropy is defined as the average level of "information", "suprise", or "uncertainity" inherent in the variable's possible outcomes.
 In data science, entropy measure the level of impurity.

+> Higher the entropy, harder it is to draw any conclusion from the information

 Cross-entropy is a cost-function used for training.
 The concepts are drawn from Information Theory.

 Cross-Entropy is basically the average message length.
 Cross-Entropy = Entropy + KL Divergence